mobileka/newbson/readme.md

 I hope you got the idea.

-But what to do when you don't know what is the structure of your JSON?
+But what if don't know the structure of the JSON?

 In this case you have to cast it with `?` sign instead of `!` and check the result: